-This certificate program builds upon the Online and Blended Teaching Program (OBTP), offering instructors an opportunity to apply their learning from the OBTP and to receive a detailed evaluation of an online or blended course they have taught.
-In addition, OBT Certificate recipients are asked to later serve as course reviewers for the program, which provides opportunities for further learning and helps to cultivate a culture of peer review and effective online teaching.
+This certificate program builds upon the Online and Blended Teaching Program (OBTP) by providing opportunity for instructors to reflect on their teaching practice and receive detailed evaluation of an online or blended course they have taught.
+OBT Certificate recipients are asked to later serve as course reviewers for the program, fostering a culture of peer review and effective online teaching.

 To earn the OBT Certificate, educators demonstrate how they have incorporated OBTP-recommended teaching practices in their online or blended course.
 They provide evidence in two formats:

 - The applicant’s Canvas course site that showcases sound online course design and delivery (e.g. through module design, syllabus, assignments, grading feedback, online discussions, posted announcements, etc.)